-Incidentally it was on this trip in Valpolicella where I first saw high wine vines!
+Incidentally, it was on this trip in Valpolicella where I first saw high wine vines!
 I didn’t know anything about them until stopping at Recchia vineyard, where we purchased a lot of Amarone della Valpolicella.
-Here’s a little research I did afterwards for my fellow #winelovers.
+Here’s a little research I did afterward for my fellow #winelovers.

 Am I the only #winelover who didn’t know this?
 If you want to see examples of low vs high vines, don’t miss the video at the bottom of the post!